jarvelov/veggivore/README.md

 #### Nord
 `apm install nord-atom-ui apm install nord-atom-syntax`

+After installing the theme and syntax you have to select them in Settings -> Theme.

 ## Build Setup

 To speed up installation and build process we use [yarn](https://yarnpkg.com/) in favor of npm